PKNA: Short stories

 PKNA is also famous for its short side stories that follow the main story in most issues.
 All of those short stories are more artistic than the regular main story.

 Angus Tales

 The first series of short 8-page stories are Angus Tales and the main character is Angus Fangus.
 These series consist of 7 stories.
 All of those stories were mostly colored with yellow, orange, brown, gray and black ink, giving it a little "vanishing" atmosphere.
 The plot of those stories is usually about how Angus gets into trouble (there is usually a gangster or more involved), and how he gets out of it.
 All of the stories are drawn by Silvia Ziche.

 Arriva Trip (Trip incoming)

-The second series of the short 8-page stories are about Trip, Razziatore's (Raider) son.
+The second series of the short 8-page stories are about Trip, Razziatore's (Red Raider) son.
 This is the first of two series about Trip.
 The plot of this series is to introduce Trip.